Laakeri/Triangulator/README.md

 # Triangulator
 Implementation of the Bouchitté-Todinca algorithm for finding optimal graph triangulations.

-Triangulator supports finding the optimal treewidth and minimum fill-in of a graph, generalized hypertreewidth and fractional hypertreewidth of a hypergraph and total table size of a Bayesian network.
+Triangulator can be used for finding graph triangulations that minimize: The treewidth or minimum fill-in of a graph, the generalized hypertreewidth or fractional hypertreewidth of a hypergraph, the total table size of a Bayesian network.

 ## Use